chuhann/tp/docs/DeveloperGuide.md

 ### 4.6 Snooze Feature

-The proposed snooze mechanism is facilitated by `SnoozeAction`.
+The proposed snooze feature is facilitated by `SnoozeAction`.
 It extends `Action` to execute command given by the user, output are then passed on to `Ui` for display.
 Additionally, it implements the following operations:

 * `RemindAction#getNewInterval` - Returns the new interval set by the user.

-Given below is an example usage scenario and how the snooze mechanism behaves at each step.
+Given below is an example usage scenario and how the snooze feature behaves at each step.

 Step 1.
 The user executes `snooze` command to snooze for the reminder.